Visual inspection software in 2026: what actually matters before you buy

 The features to insist on:

-A native OPC UA output, not a custom TCP protocol.
-OPC UA is the boring right answer for PLC integration and most modern systems support it.
+- A native OPC UA output, not a custom TCP protocol.
+OPC UA is the boring right answer for PLC integration and most modern vision systems support it.
 If a vendor is still selling proprietary protocols in 2026, ask why.

 5. Does it scale from one line to a fleet?